Codebreaker42/build-blockchain-from-scratch/README.md

 average_time.js: to mine and add the valid block by the miner and check the average time of mined block index.js : use express.js library to connect the minner in a website or server index.js file description:
  - publish subscribe model:
     publish: miner mine the block in a network
     channel: information of block
     subscriber: get the information of block which subscriber subscribe which channel
  - redis2.8.0(module): required for taking the json response by the node server
  - cross-env5.2.0(module): require to run multiple node(miner) to change the port dynamically
--request2.88.0(module): to sync the all peer node getting the whole information about blockchain
+ -request2.88.0(module): to sync the all peer node getting the whole information about blockchain install the postman application for the request to add block using post method